How To Treat Morton’s Neuroma At Home (Tips From My Personal Experience)

 1. Massaging The Painful Area

-For me, this is the first thing I do and I massage my foot daily.
-Sometimes I fear to touch it when its not paining.
+For me, this is the first thing I do, and I massage my foot daily.
+Sometimes I fear touching it when it is not paining.
 But there’s always that little urge to touch it.
 In the beginning, when the neuroma pain is just starting it is often hard to pinpoint the exact location of the pain.

-You can even move your fingers back and forth along the length of your neuroma
+- You can even move your fingers back and forth along the length of your neuroma.
+With this, you may feel what I like to call “sweet pain” because though it is painful, you just want to keep doing it!

 A professional foot massage also helps ease the overall pressure off your feet.
 Please give your feet a treat once in a while and get a masseuse or even a foot spa treatment.